coboshm/blog/_posts/2017-26-8-kinesis-golang-redshift.markdown

 thumbnail: "/assets/golang.png"
 ---

-Track how the user uses our app is one of the basic things that all company should do.
+Track how the user uses our app/web/product is one of the basic things that all company should do.
 It's possible to track everything you can imagine.
+Data driven Companies uses this data to improve their products and launch new features.

 Some examples:
 1. `App has been started`